Dealership Valet Vehicle Pick-up and Delivery: Everything to Know

 According to IMR’s syndicated Delayed Vehicle Maintenance Tracking Study, 33% of car owners reported not being able to find a convenient time as the reason for delaying vehicle maintenance.

-survey done by Cox Automotives in 2020 also discovered that over 90% of consumers love the convenience of a home pick-up and drop-off but adoption of valet service by dealerships lags significantly behind customer expectations .
+A survey done by Cox Automotives in 2020 also discovered that over 90% of consumers love the convenience of a home pick-up and drop-off but adoption of valet service by dealerships lags significantly behind customer expectations .
 The same survey found out that an overwhelming majority of customers expressed that valet service will be a key deciding factor for where to service their vehicles in the future and 47% of customers would even be willing to pay about $20 for such concierge service.

 A study by CDK Global Research showed dealerships rank below both independent and chain service providers when it comes to providing a convenient location.
 It is estimated that more than 70% of new-car purchasers take their service needs to a third-party mechanic because of convenience.